ripleyXLR8/thermostat_esp8266_mqtt_jeedom/README.md

 * **int sda_i2c_pin** : The sda pin of your display
 * **int scl_i2c_pin** : The scl pin of your display
 * **uint8_t display_i2c_address** : The I2C adress of your display

+Just compile it and upload it to your ESP8266 and it should work...

 # Future evolutions?
 * Making an enclosure to integrate it in my living room.
 I still don't wall if it will be wall mounted inside a wall power socket with a power supply or place in a case with a rechargable battery.